juanlopes/sparrow/README.md

 The [SVG spec](https://stackoverflow.com/questions/18582935/the-applying-order-of-svg-transforms) defines that the transformations are applied from right to left.
 So here the item is first rotated and then translated.

-By default, a range of intermediate (and infeasible) solutions will be exported in `/output/sols_{name}`.
+By default, a range of intermediate (and infeasible) solutions will be exported in `output/sols_{name}`.
-To disable this and export only a single final solution, enable the `only_final_svg` feature:
+To disable this and export only a single final solution, compile with the `only_final_svg` feature:
 ```bash
 cargo run --release --features=only_final_svg -- \
     libs/jagua-rs/assets/swim.json \